qiubee/live-apps/readme.md

 ## Chat

-To run the chat app: `npm run chat`.
+To run the chat app: `npm run chat`

 ### About Chat